Pair Programming: Enhancing Collaboration and Code Quality

 Promote well-thought-out code structure.

-Two people have to agree on the coding structure, meaning the code will often follow more consistent coding guidelines and be well-documented.
+Two people must agree on the coding structure, meaning the code will often follow more consistent coding guidelines and be well-documented.
 This is because you tend to think out the structure as a team and implement it in a more organized way than you might if addressing the programming challenge alone.

 Identify errors early.